lamya01/web-tech-2-project-online_course_listing_website/README.md

-# MongoDB, Node JS, Express, Passport JS
+# Node.js & Passport Login

-This is a course listing app using Node.js, Express, Passport, Mongoose, EJS and some other packages.
+This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.

 ### Version: 2.0.0